 Estimating age, growth, and mortality.—The weight-length regression was significant for both the α and β parameters (F1,57 = 14745, p < 0.001, r2 = 0.996).
 The β estimate of 2.937 (2.888 – 2.985; 95% confidence intervals) showed a slightly negative allometric relationship and can be expressed as log10W = log10(-4.800) + (2.937) log10TL.
 Age at capture of Bowfin (based upon sagittal otolith estimates, which was the only structure for all individuals) ranged between YOY and 19 years; YOY and age-1 were the two most frequently sampled age classes.
 The three oldest fish collected during this study were all males.

 Sagittae and lapilli otoliths were the most useful structures for age estimation.
-Astericii and pectoral fin rays did not display interpretable annuli, despite using analytical methods that were successful in other systems.
+Astericii and pectoral fin rays did not display interpretable annuli, despite using analytical methods that were successful with fin rays in other systems.
 Lapilli provided a higher initial agreement percentage than sagittae (69.23% and 60.61% respectively), reader agreement within one year was high for both (96.15% and 96.97% respectively), and the mean coefficient of variation (CV) was low for both (7.88% and 7.00%, respectively).
 For cases of disagreement, the average age discrepancy was similar for both structures (1.13 years for lapilli, 1.08 years for sagittae).
 Consensus age estimates were consistent between lapilli and sagittae for individual fish.
 Exact agreement between consensus ages of lapilli and sagittae, of the 26 individuals for which both structures were collected, was 46.15%, agreement within one year was 84.62%, and mean CV was 13.22%.
 The greatest difference in age estimation was five years, where an individual was estimated to be 12 from lapilli and 7 from sagittae; all other discrepancies were 2 years or less.
-Lapilli were more precise than other calcified structures and provided a linear path along which back-calculated length at age could be estimated (Fig. 5), but they did underestimate individuals over 10 years old relative to sagittae.
+Lapilli were more precise than other calcified structures and provided a linear path along which back-calculated length at age could be estimated (Fig. 5), but they did underestimate more individuals over 10 years old relative to sagittae.

 A total of 24 consensus individuals (male = 14; female = 10) with back calculated lengths at age (estimated using lapilli) were included in the hierarchical growth model estimates.
-The best fit model for this evaluation was the Gompertz growth model that accounted for within population variance as a power function of age (Fig. 6).
-Parameter values for the Gompertz growth model were L∞ = 649 mm (male = 633 mm; female = 672 mm), t* = 0.599 (male = 0.511, female = 0.712) and g* = 0.428 (male = 0.410, female = 0.455).
+The mean length of a female at age 3 was 474 mm (± 42 mm, SD) based on estimates from 8 individuals captured at three sites (Deadhorse Bay, Pensaukee, and Peshtigo), and the mean length of a male at age 2 was 350 mm (± 54 mm, SD) based on estimates from 5 individuals captured at three sites (Pensaukee, Peshtigo and Little Sturgeon Bay).

 Instantaneous natural mortality (M) was estimated to be 0.3295 for males and 0.5447 for females, using the oldest estimated individuals (sagittae) for each sex (male =19 years old, female = 11 years old).
 These instantaneous rates are equal to conditional natural mortality (n) rates of 28.1% for males and 42.0% for females.